mrheltic/Logger/README.md

 ## ⌨️ Code

 All the code has been written using the arduino Framework, for an ESP32.
-This gave us significant advantages in terms of ease of writing, online documentation, and especially in terms of click-through, which is considerably greater than an arduino Uno.
+This gave us significant advantages in terms of ease of writing, online documentation, and especially in terms of clock, which is considerably greater than an arduino Uno.
 We followed a kind of MVC model, where each component is separate from the others and deals only with the things it is responsible for, invoking higher-level primitives.
 This allowed us to manage different components more smoothly.

 ### Main